bigcommerce/subscription-foundation/README.md

 ### Seeing {"error": "Not found"} when installing the app

 If you don't request the proper scopes, the /api/auth request might fail.
 Check your scopes in the BigCommerce Dev Tools area.
-Look at the scopes listed above in the [BigCommerce setup](#bigcommerce-setup) section above.
+Look at the scopes listed above in the [BigCommerce setup](#bigcommerce-setup) section.

 ## Learn More